Holiday Host Family FAQ

 International Services is not responsible for assisting with making plans and arrangements between hosts and student guests.

-Are hosts expected to house their Thanksgiving holiday student guest overnight?
+Are hosts expected to house their holiday student guest overnight?

 Yes.
 If your friend or family member is willing to accommodate your guest, it is absolutely appropriate!
 Hosts have done this in the past, and the students really enjoy it.

-I am not able to provide transportation for my Thanksgiving holiday student guest but would still like to be a host.
+I am not able to provide transportation for my holiday host student guest but would still like to be a host.
 Is this possible?

 Yes.
 While not required, many hosts offer to provide transportation for their student guest to and from their home.
 For hosts who are not able to provide transportation for their student guest, International Services will do its best to match them with students who have their own cars.
-Also, students might be able to carpool, drop each other off at different locations or call a cab.
+Also, students might be able to carpool, drop each other off at different locations, call a cab or a Lyft.
 However, students are more likely to partipate if they have fewer steps between your house and themselves.

 If your question wasn't answered, contact Omega Hollies, ONU's international services coordinator, at firstname.lastname@example.org or 419-772-1966.